 - bladder leakage or urgency

-If you feel ANY of the above symptoms, it is highly recommended that you modify or stop the exercise and check in with the yoga instructor and your pelvic health physiotherapist.
+If you feel ANY of the above symptoms, it is highly recommended that you modify or stop the exercise.
+Check in with the yoga instructor and your pelvic health physiotherapist.

 5. Focus on your own mat